Carrie Fisher Dead At 60: The Amazing Career Of The ‘Star Wars’ Princess Leia

 — Rolling Stone (@RollingStone) December 27, 2016

 The daughter of actress Debbie Reynolds and singer Eddie Fisher, performing was a natural career choice for Carrie.
 Her first role was in the Broadway musical Irene.
 This was at the age of 16, which according to the New York Daily News, meant that she had to quit school due to scheduling conflicts.
-Not looking back, her first movie was Shampoo, the Warren Beatty, Julie Christie, and Goldie Hawn hit.
+Not looking back, her first movie was Shampoo, the Warren Beatty, Julie Christie and Goldie Hawn hit.

 Happy 60th #CarrieFisher Carrie Fisher and Warren Beatty on the set of Shampoo, 1975, directed by Hal Ashby. pic.twitter.com/O3T8uSrnK0